wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "I'll be there," Ivy said, shouldering her kit and feeling the familiar weight of responsibility settle comfortably around her shoulders.

-As she walked home to Rowhouse Lane, the evening air carried the sound of distant music from other parts of the city—street performers, radios, the occasional church bell marking the hours.
+As she walked home to Rowhouse Lane, the evening air carried the sound of distant music from other parts of the city: street performers, radios, the occasional church bell marking the hours.
 All of it wove together into the complex rhythm that was Greywater after dark, a symphony of human activity and natural forces that the Wardens helped keep in harmony.

 The token at her throat had returned to its normal warmth, and Button appeared at her side as she turned onto her street, his good eye bright with what might have been approval.
 Whatever he'd sensed during the day had apparently settled into comfortable normalcy.